-Integrated Care Boa Matters of concern or key risks to escalate Decisions made No matters of concern or key risks to escalate.
+No matters of concern or key risks to escalate.
 The meeting was not quorate due to representation from Provider NED's.
-The following papers were presented: Derby &amp; Derbyshire Integrated Care Board Quality Framework 2024/25 - draft proposal: The paper was presented to provide the 2023/24 Quality Framework end of year position, to discuss &amp; note the 2024/25 Quality Framework Quality Improvement proposal and next steps.
-Risk 09: The Q&amp;P Committee were recommended to agree a reduction in the risk score for Risk 09.
-Following discussion, the members of the committee felt that in light of current system pressure it would not reduce the current risk level.
-Quality and Performance Committee Annual Report and Self-Assessment: Presented to the Committee to formally review and agree the Committee's Annual Report and Self-Assessment.
-Board Assurance Framework: The Committee was asked to consider the following risk scores: Strategic Risk 1 - given the current extremely challenging financial constraints across the system the risk score is increased from a high score of 12 to a very high score of 16; and Strategic Risk 2 - Following the June review at the Quality and Performance BAF Operational Group, recognising that there is more embedment now within the system, the risk score is recommended to be decreased from a very high score of 16 to a high score of 12.
-Due to quoracy it was agreed that the requests would be sent out electronically for agreement but in principle it was agreed to increase the risk score for Strategic Risk One, but further information was required to support a reduction for Strategic Risk 2.
-Major actions commissioned or work underway Positive assurances received The following pieces of work will be regularly presented to the Committee: Update on Integrated Performance Report and the use and Implementation of SPC charts.
+The following papers were presented to provide the 2023/24 Quality Framework 2024/25 - draft proposal: The paper were presented to provide the 2023/24 Quality Framework end of year position, to discuss & note the 2024/25 OF Framework Quality Improvement proposal and next steps.
+Risk 09: The Q&P Committee were recommended to agree a reduction in the risk score for Risk 09.
+Following papers were presented to provide the 2023/24 Quality Framework and next steps. vas Juality discussion, the members of the committee felt that in light of current system pressure it would not reduce t current risk level.
+Quality and Performance Committee Annual Report and Self-Assessment: Presented to the Committe formally review and agree the Committee's Annual Report and Self-Assessment.
+Board Assurance Framework: The Committee was asked to consider the following risk scores: Strategic Risk 1 - given the current extremely challenging financial constraints across the system the score is increased from a high score of 12 to a very high score of 16; and Strategic Risk 2 - Following the June review at the Quality and Performance BAF Operational Group, recognising that there is more embedment now within the system, the risk score is recommended to I decreased from a very high score of 16 to a high score of 12.
+Due to quoracy it was agreed that the re would be sent out electronically for agreement but in principle it was agreed to increase the risk score Strategic Risk 0. he ee to risk pe equests Major actions commissioned or work underway Positive assurances received The following pieces of work will be regularly presented to the Committee: Update on Integrated Performance Report and the use and Implementation of SPC charts.
 Deep Dives as per the Committee forward plan.
-The following papers were presented for assurance: Deep Dive - Virtual Wards: Update on the current position and planned next steps.
-Deep Dive - IPC: Update on the performance position and actions taken during 2023/24.
-Output from Development session on 29th February 2024: The purpose of the meeting was to review the effectiveness of the Quality and Performance Committee in line with the Deloitte Audit report.
-Integrated Performance Report (IPR): Update the Committee members on how the ICB is performing against the 2023/24 operational plan objectives/commitments and quality standards.
-System Quality Group Assurance Report: Brief summary of the items transacted at the meeting on the 4th of June 24.
-Items for Information: Quality and Performance Committee Terms of Reference - formal ratification Com ments on the effectiveness of the meeting

-Those present agreed that the meeting had been effective, with sufficient opportunity for discussion and that the papers presented were appropriate.
+Deep Dives as per the Committee forward plan.
+Output from Development session on 29th February 2024: The purpose of the meeting was to reflectiveness of the Quality and Performance Committee in line with the Deloitte Audit report.
+Integrated Performance Report (IPR): Update the Committee members on how the ICB is performing the 2023/24 operational plan objectives/commitments and quality standards.
+System Quality Group Assurance Report: Brief summary of the items transacted at the meeting on June 24.
+Items for Information: Quality and Performance Committee Terms of Reference - formal ratification g against Comments on the effectiveness of the meeting Those present agreed that the meeting had been effective, with sufficient opportunity for discussion and that the papers presented were appropriate.